vonivo/HSLU-Notes/ENGTCS/I invested in FTX, Here's the big problem with crypto.md

 - **Why doesn't FTX change anything around crypto?**
 	FTX was only a Startup and the investor of FTX were aware what they could get, a probably wild success or utter catastrophe.
 For example, "Lehman Brothers", "Bear stern" "Enron" changed nothing in the long term.

+## Summary Keyword
+- Kevin O'Leary talking about the lack of regulation
+- Crypto could be new currency -> need is there ->  wire Transfer system like Swift old slow and costly
+- Distinguished between speculative assets and stable coins
+- people only invest if they trust -> at the moment no "third party"->Help desk so no trust is there.